 Klara Janowska and her daughter Alicja have walked for weeks to get to Graufeld Displaced Persons camp.
 In the cramped, dirty, dangerous conditions they, along with 3,200 others, are the lucky ones.
 They have survived and will do anything to find a way back home.

 But when Klara recognises a man in the camp from her past, a deadly game of cat and mouse begins.
 He knows exactly what she did during the war to save her daughter.
 She knows his real identity.
 What will be the price of silence?
 And will either make it out of the camp alive? (

-In The Survivors, Klara and Alicja are interred in a camp in Germany after having walked all the way from Poland and are hoping to be repatriated to England where Klara has relatives.
-The camp is a dangerous place though the refugees are still fighting for survival due to a lack of food and the supplies.
-Klara is tough though and she finds away of procuring the things people want the most and is a operating a black market scheme to ensure she and Alicja are safe.
-Klara’s plans are upset though when she spots a familiar face from her past and she realises she will never be safe while he is there.
+Klara and her daughter, Alicja, are interred in a camp in Germany after having walked all the way from Poland and are hoping to be repatriated to England where Klara has relatives.
+The camp is a dangerous place as the refugees are still fighting for survival due to a lack of food and supplies.
+Klara is tough though and is a operating a black market scheme to ensure she and Alicja are safe.
+However, Klara’s plans are upset when she spots a familiar face from her past and she realises she will never be safe while he is there.